-Immunotherapy for Resistant Cancers: Review of Present and Future Directions
+Immunotherapy Strategies for Overcoming Resistant Cancers: Current Trends and Future Prospects

 Abstract

 Cancer resistance to conventional therapies remains a significant challenge in oncology, leading to treatment failure and poor patient outcomes.
 Immunotherapy has emerged as a promising approach to overcome resistance by harnessing the body's immune system to recognize and eliminate cancer cells.
 This review discusses the mechanisms of resistance in cancer, the advances in immunotherapy strategies, and how these therapies are overcoming resistance in various cancer types.
 It also highlights the clinical outcomes of recent trials and explores future directions in the field.